 - public – Only selected incoming connections are accepted, for use in public areas

-- external For external networks with masquerading is enabled, only selected incoming connections are accepted.
+- external For external networks with masquerading are enabled, only selected incoming connections are accepted.

 - work – For computers in your home area, only selected incoming connections are accepted.